OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 ## Proxy forwarding

 The most immediate problem that proxies need to solve is how the proxy exposes the entire interface of the logic contract without requiring a one to one mapping of the entire logic contract's interface.
 That would be difficult to maintain, prone to errors, and would make the interface itself not upgradeable.
 Hence, a dynamic forwarding mechanism is required.
-The basics of such mechanism are presented in the code below:
+The basics of such a mechanism are presented in the code below:

 ```solidity
 assembly {